 For more information, download the healthy food choices section of the toolkit!

 - Create a property-wide tobacco-free policy that includes e-cigarettes and make sure employees are aware it exists.

 - Establish a policy that allows employees to access smoking cessation support during the work day (for example, supporting flextime to attend a support class).

-- Provide an on-site group cessation class.
+- Host an on-site group cessation class.

 - Ensure that tobacco cessation counseling and medication are offered through the organization’s health insurance.

 For more information, download the going tobacco free section of the toolkit!

 - Implement policies that allow employees to be active during the day (for example flextime, using paid time for physical activty).

 - Support physical activity breaks and active meetings such as walking meetings.